huggingface/trl/docs/source/reducing_memory_usage.md

 ```

 > [!WARNING]
-> Packing may cause **batch contamination**, where adjacent sequences influence one another.
+> Packing may cause batch contamination, where adjacent sequences influence one another.
 This can be problematic for some applications.
 For more details, see [#1230](https://github.com/huggingface/trl/issues/1230).